design-first/system-runtime-documentation/docs/Document Collection.md

 ## find( query ) : array

 - **Description:** Find a document into the collection.
-Ii returns an array of the id of the found document.
+It returns an array of id of the found documents.

 ```js
 const arrDocuments = runtime.require('db').collections().Person.find({